neilhatfield/STAT461/README.md

 ##### dscfTest

-The `dscfTest` a function of two vectors, both required: `response` containing the response values and `factor` containing the levels of the factor.
+The `dscfTest` is a function of two vectors, both required: `response` containing the response values and `factor` containing the levels of the factor.
 The two vectors should be in the same order.
 This function is a wrapper for `NSM3::pSDCFlig` function for doing the Steel-Dwass-Critchlow-Fligner post hoc test in a One-way nonparametric setting.
 This will return a data frame ready for `kable` consisting of the comparisons and their (adjusted) *p*-values.

+### anovaScreens

+The `anovaScreens` function takes a data frame (via `dataFrame`) and two strings (via `response` and `factor`) to apply the screens idea.
+Error checking is done on the two string arguments to ensure that they 1) are just a single character string, and 2) are found in the names of the supplied data frame.
+Currently, `anovaScreens` only works for Oneway ANOVA models.

 #### Private Functions